beccaelenzil/ada/textbook-curriculum/01-ruby-fundamentals/flower-video-lesson.md

 end
 ```

-I'll get started by explaining **initialize** method and **attribute accessor** method that I have already written.

 These methods both have a special meaning to ruby.
-When we create an instance of the Flower class, **initialize** is called with the arguments that we pass to new.
+When we create an instance of the Flower class, **initialize** is called with the arguments that we pass to the new method.
 In this way we can initialize a new Flower with particular attributes -- or instance variables.

 **attr_accessor** is also a special ruby method that allows you to both read -- or get -- and write -- or set -- the instance variables that you specify.